-In recent years, India has experienced several devastating floods.
+Flooding in India has been devastating in recent years, with the country experiencing several floods.
 More than 2 million people across 19 districts of Orissa, located on India's east coast, were affected by heavy flooding in 2011, and more than 5,700 people were missing and presumed dead in the wake of floods in the northern province of Uttarakhand earlier this year.
 Flooding affected families in three districts where ChildFund works.

-Following flooding, one of the most urgent needs for affected families is food, drinking water and blankets to stay warm.
+Following flooding, the most urgent forms of disaster relief for affected families are food, drinking water and blankets to stay warm.
 Our Emergency Action Fund helps provide families with these vital supplies in the wake of natural disasters, and in the long term, also supports rebuilding efforts.
-Floods do not just damage homes — they also disrupt sanitation systems and other crucial pieces of infrastructure that families need to survive.
+Floods do not just damage homes -- they also disrupt sanitation systems and other pieces of critical infrastructure that families need to survive.
 Allocations from our Emergency Action Fund also provide ongoing psychosocial support to children suffering from emotional distress.
 Fleeing their homes and seeing their precious belongings swept away by flood waters can be psychologically devastating, particularly to children, making this aspect of our work in developing nations particularly important over the long term.

 Another Southeast Asian nation that is particularly prone to flooding is Vietnam.
 Tropical monsoons often deposit vast quantities of rainwater on rural regions during the country's monsoon season between May and September, placing families living in poverty at high risk.
 Urban areas also face great danger of flooding during the monsoon season, especially Ho Chi Minh City.